4chirinos/hackathon/README.md

 The flow is as follow:

 1. It searches, in google, for linkedin profiles using the keywords it receives as arguments
-2. It takes the results from google and proceeds to visit the linkedin profiles to pull the details
+2. It takes the results *ONLY* from the first page and proceeds to visit the linkedin profiles to pull the details
 3. It saves the details in a csv file located in the "output" folder

 ## Requirements